course-go/homework/02-egg-currency/README.md

 If you are unsure about some behaviour take the tests as the source of truth.

+### Bonus

+Compare the performance of the two solutions using benchmarks.
+Provide your results and describe your observations in `BENCHMARKS.md` file.

+You can get up to 3 points for implementing the bonus.

 ## Requirements

 The CLI application has to support all the functionality previously